zlatkomq/estimation-tool-chunker/README.md

 Configuration is handled through environment variables.
 Here is a list of the available configuration variables.
 They are defined in `src/config.py`

-- `NUM_WORKERS`: The number of processes to run
+- `NUM_WORKERS`: The number of processes to run.
 - `LOG_LEVEL`: The lowest level of logs to display.
-One of DEBUG, INFO, WARNING, CRITICAL, ERROR
+One of DEBUG, INFO, WARNING, CRITICAL, ERROR.
 - `DEV_MODE`: Sets automatic reload of the service.
 Useful during development
-- `PORT`: The port to run the server on
+- `PORT`: The port to run the server on.
 - `AUTH_TOKEN`: Token to use for authentication.
 Token is expected in the `Authorization: Bearer: <token>` format in the request header.
-The service is unprotected if this option is omitted
+The service is unprotected if this option is omitted.
+- `OCR_LANGUAGES`: List of language codes to use for optical character optimization.
+  Default is `"es,en,fr,de,sv"`.
+See https://www.jaided.ai/easyocr/ for the list of all available languages.